sacherjj/CasperLabs/execution-engine/cargo-casperlabs/README.md

 ## Usage

-To create a folder "my_contract" containing an example contract and a separate test crate for the contract:
+To create a folder "my_project" containing an example contract and a separate test crate for the contract:

 ```
-cargo casperlabs my_contract
+cargo casperlabs my_project
 ```

 This creates the following files: